Classic Guards (boxing style): Conventional Guard

-Like the Traditional Guard, the Conventional Guard leaves a space between the hands exposing the centerline, leaving the face down to the midsection open for attacks, and lacks passive defense against straight punches and uppercuts to the face and midsection.
-The Conventional Guard requires active defense against these punches such as using parries.
-The active defense also requires the same high level of specificity as the Traditional Guard making this guard difficult to master.
+Like the traditional guard, the conventional guard leaves a space between the hands exposing the centerline, leaving the face down to the midsection open for attacks, and lacks passive defense against straight punches and uppercuts to the face and midsection.
+The conventional guard requires active defense against these punches such as using parries.
+The active defense also requires the same high level of specificity as the traditional guard making this guard difficult to master.

-The Conventional Guard also generally only provides one line of defense, compared to Crab Style guards which often use both the lead and rear hand to block the same punch for redundant safety.
-The Conventional Guard also relies heavily on blocking with the hands.
-As the hands are also needed to punch this often puts the Conventional Guard boxer in the position of blocking first and then counterpunching before an opponent can reset to punch again.
+The conventional guard also generally only provides one line of defense, compared to Crab Style guards which often use both the lead and rear hand to block the same punch for redundant safety.
+The conventional guard also relies heavily on blocking with the hands.
+As the hands are also needed to punch this often puts the conventional guard boxer in the position of blocking first and then counterpunching before an opponent can reset to punch again.
 The hand positioning also leaves boxers susceptible to hand traps and framing.
 It also makes punches easy to see by the opponent.

-The Helmet Guard is a variation of the Conventional Guard except one or both elbows flare outwards towards the opponent.

-This provides additional head protection, but leaves the sides of the body open to attacks.